cmhollins2022/Fundamentals/Programming_Languages.md

 **Learn the basics of programming:** Python

-**Machine Learning:** Python with tenserflow or pytorch.
+**Machine Learning:** Python with Tenserflow or pytorch.
 Another language you can use in this domain is Julia

 **Websites:** JavaScript(possibly typescript for more complex projects) , HTML and CSS